shivam-070208/elevatelabstask7/readme.md

 This project is a simple web page that uses the **Fetch API** to retrieve and display user data from a public API (`https://jsonplaceholder.typicode.com/users`).
 It demonstrates the use of asynchronous JavaScript, JSON parsing, and error handling in a real-world use case.

+### If you want to direct check this then goto https://shivam-070208.github.io/elevatelabstask7/

 ---

 ## 📌 Features